 In November 2018, the Agency entered into an agreement with the BVI International Arbitration Centre (the "BVIIAC") for the fit out and sub lease of office space for the Agency's occupancy.
 Under the terms of the agreement, the Agency sub-leases office space from the BVIIAC at an initial rent of \$37 per square foot.
-Lease payments for office space commenced on 12 June 2019 with a lease term of two years.
+During the year ended December 31, 2021, the agreement between the Agency and BVIIAC came to an end and the lease liability and associated right-of-use asset were derecognized resulting in an expense of \$6,127 being recognized in the Statement of Comprehensive Income within "lease modification" in "Administrative expenses".